NASA-SW-VnV/fret/fret-electron/docs/_media/exports/realizabilityManual.md

 Note: In the past, we have encountered arbitrary analysis failures when using JKind and Z3, during which Z3 crashes with a segmentation fault.
 If you encounter this issue, please switch to an alternative engine setting, or try running the analysis again.

+Experimental Feature: Requirements can be designated as environment assumptions by adding the word `assumption` in the requirement ID.

 To check a system component's set of requirements for realizability, the user must follow the steps:

 ### **1. Pick a project and switch to the Analysis Portal**